-A science school trip to Iceland will be a once-in-a-lifetime opportunity for your young scientists to see physics, chemistry and biology in action in one of the most spectacular places on earth!
+A school trip to Iceland is a once-in-a-lifetime opportunity for your young scientists to see physics, chemistry and biology in action in one of the most spectacular places on earth!

 Iceland is one of the youngest landmasses on the planet and is famous for its volcanic activity.
 Your students will have the opportunity to learn more about how volcanoes work, especially with a visit to the interactive LAVA Centre, and this will help them to better understand how this activity produced the Earth’s early atmosphere.